luontola/tdd-mooc/data/1-tdd.md

 ### Test names should be sentences

 Software testing attempts to find faults in the code.
 But in TDD, the "tests" are thought of as a specification of the system's behavior, or as small examples of how the code functions.
-The focus is more in requirements and design than in verification.
+The focus is more on requirements and design than on verification.

 The test names should be sentences which describe what the system should do - its behavior.